Peter A. Clayton

 ISBN-13: 978-0-500-28628-9

-Peter Clayton heads into the early dynastic kings starting in Dynasty 0 with King Narmer moving through the kings of Dynasty's 1 and 2 including the serekh of each one's name.
-The monuments and inscriptions which tell their history including the known tombs of each ruler.
+Peter Clayton heads into the early dynastic kings starting in Dynasty 0 with King Narmer, moving through the kings of Dynasties 1 and 2, including the serekh of each one's name.
+The monuments and inscriptions tell their history, including the known tombs of each ruler.
 The author is continuously referring to the historical king's lists to tell the histories of those mentioned therein.

-The book is well appointed with pictures though most are standard fair there are a couple of gems like the statue of Setka son of Djedefre, in the Louvre.
-The author is next on to the middle kingdom and the two intermediate periods which like the earlier part are well presented and interesting, not too complex certainly suitable for a young teen to read.
+The book is well appointed with pictures, though most are standard fare; there are a couple of gems like the statue of Setka, son of Djedefre, in the Louvre.
+The author is next on to the middle kingdom and the two intermediate periods, which, like the earlier part, are well presented and interesting, not too complex, and certainly suitable for a young teen to read.

-I like at the beginning of each chapter the author provides the names cartouches and the meaning of those names including the birth names and throne names of each king.
+I like that at the beginning of each chapter, the author provides the names, cartouches, and the meaning of those names, including the birth names and throne names of each king.
 The book ends with that murderous lot known as the Ptolemies and the end of Pharaonic history.

 No comments: